LukeLikesDirt/AusMycobiome/README.md

-# The Australian Microbiome soil ITS1 dataset
+# The Australian Microbiome dataset for soil fungi

 This repository contains the code associated to the paper: